 This video, which has been circulating since at least 2013, shows the rapper performing his song “Lucifer.”
 But the song doesn’t praise the Satan.
 Rather, it deals with the death of a friend, thoughts of revenge (which Jay Z blames on the devil) and chasing Satan out of earth.
 The main hook of the song is: “Lucifer, son of the morning!
 I’m gonna chase you out of Earth.”

-Neon Nettle did not provide any evidence to back up their outlandish claims.
-That’s not surprising — the site is a well-known purveyor of misinformation.
-One of their favorite tropes is to report that a celebrity said something inflammatory, such as the time that they falsely claimed Katy Perry had said that the entertainment industry was “controlled” by “sick pedophiles,” or that Brad Pitt had said the same about Hollywood.
+Neon Nettle did not provide any evidence to back up their outlandish claims, which is not surprising given that the site is a well-known purveyor of misinformation.
+One of their favorite tropes is to report that a celebrity said something inflammatory about satanic worship or pederasty, such as the time that they falsely claimed Katy Perry had asserted the entertainment industry was “controlled” by “sick pedophiles,” or that Brad Pitt had averred the same about Hollywood.